 In 2005 the Center for Research on Ancient Chinese History at Peking University joined the project.
 Fang Chengfeng and other graduate students, under the guidance of Professors Zhang Xiqing and Deng Xiaonan (who spent a year with Hartwell at the University of Pennsylvania), have both taken on the work of both checking and correcting Hartwell’s entries when possible and adding new data.
 The new data is being input from Wang Deyi’s revised digital version of the Index to Song Biographical Materials, provided by agreement with the Institute of History and Philology of Academia Sinica for this project.

 In Fall 2008 the Harvard group begin working with computer scientists on using "regular expressions" and other data-mining techniques to extract data from digitized biographical success.
 By Spring 2009 it became clear that this approach was going to be far more successful than anyone had projected at the start.
 For further discussion see "Work Progress".
-In February 2009 the Harvard-Yenching Institute announced its intention to transfer its ownership rights to the Fairbank Center for Chinese Studies.
+In February 2009 the Harvard-Yenching Institute transferred its rights to the Fairbank Center for Chinese Studies.

 The coverage, structure, and qualities of the database are discussed under other headings.